Fine Art Print Collections « Shades of Blacks and Whites»

 Click on one of the photographs to consult the content of a fine art collection.

-A black and white photograph immediately displays the point of interest.
-The viewer’s gaze is guided by geometric shapes, lines, and the contrast between light and dark.
-These elements will enable the viewer to read the message that the photographer wants to convey.
-A simpler way of expressing this idea is to say that a black and white photograph can go straight to the point to deliver its essential message.
+Black-and-white photographs immediately emphasize the point of interest.
+The viewer’s gaze is guided by geometric shapes, lines of flight, perspectives, and the contrast between light and dark.
+These are the elements which will enable the viewer to understand the message we want to convey.
+We could simplify this by saying that a black-and-white photograph goes straight to the point to deliver its essential message.
 Color photographs allow digressions and may lead the viewer to the message by secondary ways.
 Black and white is a more direct creative technique.

 The world around us, especially nature, is colorful.
 A color image can give a realistic portrait of reality.
 It is, of course, possible to give an interpretation of that reality through photographs; this is what we try to do by applying our vision.